yanbopanpi/yanbo_pan.github.io/_pages/about.md

 # Welcome to My Website

 Greetings!
-I'm Yanbo Pan, an undergraduate student studying Astrophysics and Statistics at the University of Michigan - Ann Arbor.
-My academic journey has been shaped by my passion for exploring the universe and building a solid foundation in scientific thinking. 🌌⭐🪐
+I'm Yanbo Pan, an undergraduate student studying Astrophysics and Statistics at the University of Michigan - Ann Arbor. 🌌⭐🪐

 ## Research Interests
 - Observational Near-Field Cosmology